-Over the past several years Tthe City of Monrovia ("Monrovia") has experienced rising levels of VOCs at their Myrtle Well Field.
+The City of Monrovia ("Monrovia") has experienced rising levels of VOCs at their Myrtle Well Field.
 In 1996, with the assistance of WQA, Monrovia constructed it first VOC treatment facility.
 In 2007, Monrovia finished construction of a second VOC treatment facility to help contain contamination and restore lost water supply.

-In 2022, Monrovia will begin construction on a new PFAS treatment system.

-As of June 30, 20202021, Monrovia's treatment facility has treated approximately 75,950.5678,681.72 acre-feet of contaminated groundwater and has removed approximately 1,264.001,322.10 lbs. of VOCs.
+In 2023, Monrovia may begin construction on a new PFAS treatment system.
+As of September 30, 2022, Monrovia's treatment facility has treated approximately 83,740.63 acre-feet of contaminated groundwater and has removed approximately 1,435.90 lbs. of VOCs.

-In addition to Monrovia, the City of Arcadia had to construct a VOC treatment facility at their Longden Well Field directly down gradient from the Monrovia Well Field.

-In 20192021, due to increasing levels of contamination, Arcadia finished construction of a treatment facility at its Live Oak Well.
+In 1985, the City of Arcadia had to construct a VOC treatment facility at their Longden Well Field. .
+In 2021, due to increasing levels of contamination, Arcadia finished construction of a treatment facility at its Live Oak Well.
+As of September 30, 2022, Arcadia's treatment facilities has treated approximately 77,474.05 acre-feet of contaminated groundwater and has removed approximately 809.60 lbs. of VOCs and PFAS

-As of June 30, 20202021, Arcadia's treatment facilities has treated approximately 71,542.1672,619.73 acre-feet of contaminated groundwater and has removed approximately 785.80761.10 lbs. of VOCs.
+In 1991, SGVWC constructed its first VOC treatment facility at its Plant No. 11.
+Due to recent PFAS contamination, SGVWC will construct a ion exchange treatment facility at the well field in 2023.
+As of September 30, 2022, SGVWC Plant 11 has treated approximately 45,136.03 acre-feet of contaminated groundwater and has removed approximately 320.10 lbs. of VOCs.

+In 2023, SGVWC will begin construction of a ion exchange treatment facility at its Plant No. 1 for PFAS contamination.

 APPENDIX F

-SAN GABRIEL BASIN WATER QUALITY AUTHORITY Policy and Procedures Manual
+SAN GABRIEL BASIN WATER QUALITY AUTHORITY

+Policy and Procedures Manual